 Village Enterprise participated in a Boston Consulting Group study on empowering women entrepreneurs in 2014.
 The report looked specifically at the importance of social capital and networks for the success of these women entrepreneurs.

 Fostering Financial Inclusion

-Often the poor remain or slide back into poverty due to financial setbacks, such as from a medical illness or the funeral of a loved one.
+Often the poor remain or slide back into poverty due to financial setbacks, such as a medical illness or the death of a loved one.
 Savings Groups are increasingly recognized as a valuable vehicle for helping the “unbanked” transcend extreme poverty.
-Our Business Savings Groups (BSGs) provide a safe place to save, take out business loans and access interest-free financing for family emergencies, thus acting as both insurance against catastrophes and as banks with a source of capital for business expansion.
+Our Business Savings Groups (BSGs) provide a safe place to save money, take out business loans and access interest-free financing for family emergencies, thus acting as both insurance a source of capital.
 Additionally, we link our Business Savings Groups to formal financial institutions to gain greater access to financial capital.
-We have partnered with Post Bank Uganda and several Kenyan financial institutions which offer various products and services to those who need it most.
+We partner with Post Bank Uganda and several Kenyan financial institutions that offers various products and services to those who need it most.